Turki al-Binali

 Turki bin Mubarak al-Binali (تركي بن مبارك البنعلي; 3 September 1984 – 31 May 2017) was a Bahraini-born Islamist jihadist and theologian.
 He was one of the ideologues, religious officials and high-ranking members of the Islamic State (IS).

-A disciple of a number of Salafi scholars like Ibn Jibrin and Abu Muhammad al-Maqdisi, Turki al-Binali was considered the "chief cleric" and mufti of ISIS.
+A disciple of a number of Salafi scholars like Ibn Jibrin and Abu Muhammad al-Maqdisi, Turki al-Binali was considered the "chief cleric" and mufti of IS.
 He served as the Islamic State's chief qadi, and headed the Maktab al-Buhuth wa al-Dirasat ('Office of Investigation and Studies'), "an independent entity concerned with researching Shari'i issues, and issuing fatwas", as well as writing his own writings and propaganda pamphlets, and hosting a program with fatwas and religious programs on Al-Bayan radio, and thus had great religious authority in the organization.
-His moderate faction was dominant in ISIS, as opposed to the more extreme Hazimi doctrine.
+His moderate faction was dominant in IS, as opposed to the more extreme Hazimi doctrine.

 Turki al-Binali was killed on May 31, 2017, in the Syrian town of Mayadin in an airstrike by the U.S.-led international coalition against the Islamic State.

 History

 Early life

 Turki al-Binali was born on 3 September 1984 in Al-Bousaiteen district, Al Muharraq, Bahrain to a wealthy, notable family that has close political relations to the ruling royal family of Bahrain, the Al-Khalifa.
 He attended classes that taught remembering the Qur'an in his hometown and he learned the recitation of Qur'an from one of the Sheikhs of Sultan Bin Salama Mosque.
 He also attended the classes of Sheikh Abu Zaid and another sheikh from Al-Janoubi Mosque in Al-Bousaiteen.
 He studied both the elementary and middle stages at Al-Iman school, a private religious school and then he studied in the literary section at Al-Hidaya Al-Khalifia Boys high school.
 As his name indicates, he is from the Al Bin Ali sub-tribal confederation.
 The Al Bin Ali family are related (by marriage) to the royal family in Bahrain.

+His full name was Turki ibn Mubarak ibn Abdullah ibn Abdullah ibn Ahmad ibn Mubarak ibn Muhammad ibn Muqbil ibn Muhammad ibn Ali ibn Muqbil al-Binali ibn Utbah ibn Nasirah ibn Khifaaf ibn al-Qays ibn Batha ibn Salim ibn Mansoor ibn Ikrimah ibn Khafah ibn Qays ibn Aylaan ibn Mudar ibn Nizaar ibn Mad ibn Adnan ibn Isma'il ibn Ibrahim.